Here we are at quarter end and, get ready, here come all the market predictions from Wall Street Chief Economists and

 If an analyst is out in front and seems to be wrong for a quarter or two, the pain in terms of job security and reduced bonus potential can be high.

-In writing, I am not suggesting that we shouldn’t follow useful information being published or not to strive to make informed decisions based upon all of the available information.
+In writing this, I am not suggesting that we shouldn’t follow useful information being published or not to strive to make informed decisions based upon all of the available information.
 I am just cautioning that we should not get overly anchored on estimates of the future.

 Versus hiring a Chief Economist or strategist, or paying Wall Street to provide us with research that the evidence consistently says is wrong, at Fiduciary Wealth Partners we try to stay anchored on Roy Neuberger’s old line.